CodeYourFuture/syllabus/docs/js-core-3/week-2/lesson.md

   .catch((error) => console.warn("Oh no, I dropped the milk"));
 ```

-_Note: This is "Psuedo Code"- meaning it doesn't work!
+_Note: This is "Pseudo Code"- meaning it doesn't work!
 This is just to demonstrate how it **might** work_

 ### Live Coded Examples